I’ve got a lot of teachers in my family.

 The most important thing, either way, is clearly relating the value you provide, and doing that everywhere from your LinkedIn profile to your bidding site profiles, cold contact emails, and even your personal website.

-Working through this quick exercise from the folks over at Copyblogger (one of the few online marketing resources I trust and like) will lay the foundation of your value statement
+Filling out this quick exercise from the folks over at Copyblogger (one of the few online marketing resources I trust and like) with a mention of your B2B/B2C status will lay the foundation of your value statement

 I help __________________ (do) __________________ so they can ___________.